 The Lincoln Public Schools and area schools provide curriculum for recycling and ecology-based classes.
 Garbology is an ecology-based program that includes water quality components.
 The classes were provided to 4,000 public and private elementary students.

-The Earth Day Coalition held “Earth Day” on April 22, 2018.
-The event was attended by approximately 2,000 people.
+The Earth Day Coalition held “Earth Day” on April 27, 2019.
+Watershed Management engaged with approximately 400 people.

 The Cleaner Streams program sponsored the Oak Lake Cleanup on July 5.
-Approximately 260 pounds of trash was collected by 18 volunteers.
+Unfortunately, due to rainy conditions, no volunteers showed up to the event.
+Only two Watershed Staff and two KLLCB Staff were present.
+Staff picked up and removed 150 pounds of trash.
+Additionally, the Northwest District (Parks) crew spent several hours outside of the Oak Lake Cleanup picking up litter around the park, including the fireworks debris by the Uncle Sam Jam fireworks display.
 The Fire Department hosted a Fireworks Amnesty Day alongside the cleanup, where residents could drop off unwanted fireworks and ammunition.

-In Summer-Fall seasons of 2018 the dry weather team monitored 50 outfall sites in Lincoln.
-Samples were taken at 19 of those sites that were found to be flowing, to detect potential illicit and illegal connections to the storm drain system.
+In Summer-Fall seasons of 2019 the dry weather team monitored 51 outfall sites in Lincoln.
+Thirty-three total samples were taken at the sites that were found to be flowing, to detect potential illicit and illegal connections to the storm drain system.
 Monitoring locations shown in Figure 1 .

 The Watershed Management Division maintains a database for tracking permits for construction site activity.
 All of the investigations conducted by Watershed Management were logged in a database and mapped (see Figure 3 ).